How to create a brilliant exotic garden in a cool climate

 Let me know of any good exotic gardens, nurseries or books near you, and I’ll add them to the list.

-And do join us every Sunday morning – subscribe by email in the box on the top right.
+And do join us every Sunday morning – subscribe by email for free weekly gardening tips, ideas and inspiration.
 Thank you!